 Tunstall and the Maiden Paps

 Slightly inland, Tunstall is separated from other parts of Sunderland by the Tunstall Hills to its north and these hills still form a haven of open countryside within this part of Sunderland.
-The two prominent peaks of the Tunstall Hills are called the Maiden Paps from their resemblance to female breasts.
+The two prominent peaks of the Tunstall Hills are called the Maiden Paps or Maiden’s Paps from their apparent resemblance to breasts.
 They were used by sailors out at sea as navigational aids.
 Tunstall, incidentally is an Anglo-Saxon word meaning ‘farmstead’.

 Silksworth was the ‘worth’ (an enclosure) belonging to an Anglo-Saxon called Sigelac.
 Medieval owners of Silksworth included the Lords of Horden and the Middleton family.
 In 1775 it became the site of a large house called Silksworth Hall belonging to a Mr Cummings but passed to an important landowner called William Robinson-Robinson who was descended from the Middletons.